 IIAD shapes students into contexually aware and ethical fashion designers, who consider the perspectives of multiple stakeholders.
 You develop a holistic outlook, which helps to address complexities and build conceptually-strong design solutions.

 The studio-based projects in the fashion design course lay emphasis on embracing your inner voice motivating a deep exploration of the self.
 This empowers you to come up with origianl concepts as you are encouraged to carve a niche for yourself.

 Deconstruction of the finished garment forms a significant approach in our teaching methedology.
 This aids a fashion design student's understanding of how a garment is made from start to finish, by breaking down its components.
 The idea is to learn about the design and thought process that goes into a garment, from concept through construction to the end product.

-It provides students a pathway to confidently enter the creative, open-ended, exploratory and experimental environment of design education at IIAD.
-They acquire a broad spectrum of design skills and build their design vocabulary.
+This programme offers students a clear route to enter the dynamic and exploratory realm of design education at IIAD with confidence.
+They gain proficiency in a wide range of design skills while expanding their design knowledge and language.
 After successfully completing the Foundation year, students seamlessly progress to BA (Hons) Fashion Design course.

 BUILDING SHAPES & FORMS + ENGAGING WITH MATERIALS + TOOLS OF DESIGN + BODY & DIVERSITY + BODY & MOVEMENT + FLUIDITY AND DRAPE